UgniusSP/my-fashion-trunk/README.md

      ```

    * Environment variable HAS TO BE named `GOOGLE_APPLICATION_CREDENTIALS`.
-   * If using IntelliJ IDEA, you can set environment variables by this tutorial: https://www.jetbrains.com/help/objc/add-environment-variables-and-program-arguments.html

-3. Build and run your application
+4. Build and run your application

     ```bash
     mvn spring-boot:run